sanzeeb3/internet-connection-status/readme.txt

 Improve the experience of your site when your users lose connection.

+* Beep sound when users loses their internet connectivity
 * Monitors ajax requests looking for failure
 * Confirms the connection status by requesting an image or fake resource
 * Automatically grabs ajax requests made while the connection is down and remakes them after the connection is restored.